mjwarrior/houserules/README.md

 These actions can earn you extra weekend time

     - Get dad up such that he is working out by 4:30 (+30 Mins)
+    - Exercising on the treadmill for at least 30 Mins to earn (+30 Mins)
+    - Mowing the back or front part of the lawn earns your (+1 hour)
     - *more to come if you have ideas*
 ### Losing
 These actions can waste your extra weekend time

     - Watch TV or Play Games or be on phone when `Basics` not complete (-30 Mins)
     - Dad get’s you up after 8AM (-30 Mins)
     - Losing 180 Min in a week - equates to all weekend time lost regardless of time earned
 ### Usage